daaf/derekfarr/content/docs/articles/wireguard-remote-access.md

 ## Instructions

 ### Install Wireguard
-Install Wireguard on the server
-Use the [installation method](https://www.wireguard.com/install/) of your choice to install Wireguard.
-I'm on Ubuntu, so I use the `apt` package manager.
+Install Wireguard on the server using the [installation method](https://www.wireguard.com/install/) of your choice.
+I'm on Ubuntu, so I use the `apt` package manager:
 ```shell
 $ sudo apt install wireguard
 ```
 Test that Wireguard installed successfully by running the [`wg`](https://man7.org/linux/man-pages/man8/wg.8.html) command.
 No output means the installation was successful.

-### Generate server and client keys
+### Generate keys
 Wireguard relies on encrypted keys for authentication between peers.
 Each peer needs to have a private key and an associated public key that's derived from the private key.

-Conveniently, Wireguard comes with a few commands to create and store private and public keys.
-You can even pipe those commands together!

 1. Create a private and public key for the server with the following command:
     ```shell